 - $1,000 for various materials and equipment

 This leaves you with $2,000 leftover to distribute to your marketing efforts as needed.
-The way you use your marketing budget breakdown can vary as often as month-to-month, So always be sure to keep a finger on the pulse of your company to pinpoint what areas need attention.
+Marketing pricing can change over time, and the way you use your marketing budget breakdown can vary as often as month-to-month.
+So always be sure to keep a finger on the pulse of your company to pinpoint what areas need attention.

 Inbound Marketing Budget Examples and Best Practices

 If you’re still struggling to visualize what an inbound marketing budget looks like, then this example from HubSpot should help.
 This template was created using HubSpot’s Master Budget Template and illustrates a company that’s trending over budget during the first quarter of the year:

 With this marketing budget breakdown in mind, let's take a moment to consider what HubSpot says are the most critical components of any good inbound marketing budget: